Reviews Communities Blog FAQ Services Contact

 The HOA transfer fee in San Diego typically runs $250 to $500 and is usually paid by you as the seller, along with required HOA disclosure documents and prorated dues.
 You can negotiate many items, but VA rules cap concessions at 4% for VA buyers.

+Locking down HOA obligations before you list protects your timeline and prevents costly surprises late in escrow.
 You are selling into a fast San Diego market with 1.8 months of supply and a median 18 days on market, according to local association data for January 2026.
 That speed is good for your bottom line, but it also means you must lock down HOA obligations early to avoid delays, surprise costs, or buyer leverage late in escrow.
 In townhome communities across Mira Mesa and Scripps Ranch, HOA rules drive who pays what, how quickly documents arrive, and whether violations or unpaid assessments will hold up your closing.
 You also need to align HOA requirements with VA-specific rules if your buyer uses VA financing or you consider a VA loan assumption.
 You will see similar dynamics in nearby Rancho Bernardo and Poway, so if you are cross-shopping areas or comparing comps, the same playbook applies.
 Your timing, document readiness, and fee strategy can add thousands to your net.

+California law requires a comprehensive HOA disclosure package, and most sellers pay the transfer fee and disclosures — budgeting $550 to $1,200 total before negotiations.
 You should map your HOA costs and responsibilities before you hit the market.
 In California, sellers must deliver a comprehensive HOA disclosure package under Civil Code sections 4525 and 4530.
 If you wait to order, you risk delays and rush fees.
 Most HOAs contract with third-party platforms, and fulfillment often takes 5 to 10 business days.

 Key items to budget and control:

 For sellers working with VA buyers, it’s important to understand you can offer up to 4% of the purchase price in concessions.
 That cap includes certain prepaid items like HOA dues paid in advance.
-According to San Diego median home value, attached homes carry a county median around $720,000, so small shifts in closing costs can influence buyer behavior without materially moving your net.
+According to San Diego median home value data, attached homes carry a county median around $720,000, so small shifts in closing costs can influence buyer behavior without materially moving your net.
 You should set expectations in your listing remarks and counteroffers so you do not lose time negotiating fee minutiae during inspections.

 Quick Definitions and Typical Ranges

+Covering the transfer fee and disclosures yourself speeds escrow and appeals to VA buyers, while pushing the lender questionnaire to the buyer is a common and accepted split.
 You should weigh certainty, speed, and net proceeds when you decide how to allocate HOA costs.
 In a low-inventory market with an 18-day median time to sell, you can often shift some fees to the buyer.
 That said, offering to cover standard seller-side HOA items can prevent friction and shorten escrow.

 Consider these options: